BWOlatunji/Web-Scraping-with-Python-Selenium-BeautifulSoup/README.md

 ## Final Output

-The final output was saved as a CSV file containing columns for car details, including pricing, car condition, mileage, and more.
+The final output was saved as a CSV and parquet file containing columns for car details, including pricing, car condition, mileage, and more.
 This dataset can be used for analysis, reporting, or ML projects.

 ## Conclusion